-If you thought you could stick to the same 2019 content trends, think again!
+Times change and the way people use social media evolves constantly.
+So, if you thought you could stick to the same 2019 content trends, you need to think again!
 Social media is always on the move, as is the behaviour of online consumers.
 Therefore, marketers need to be a step ahead in keeping consumers entertained, interacting and engaged.
 This blog will explore the 2020 content trends you’ll need to keep up with.

 There’s no surprise that video content will be sticking around.
 In fact, video content will continue to rise far into 2020 and beyond.
 Video has been proven as a vital cue when engaging the modern consumer.
 Video helps to tell brand stories and capture the attention of potential buyers.
 Even when there is no buying intent, video creates discovery and possibility.